RITlug/runbook/eboard-onboarding-offboarding.md

 * [Add new Eboard members as Ops on the IRC channel](irc-channel.md#adding-a-new-op)
 * Add new Eboard members as admins on the Facebook group
 * Transfer ownership of the club email address (ritlug at rit)
-* Add new Eboard members to the RITlug Github organization
+* Add new Eboard members to the RITlug Github organization and to the Eboard team.
+Grant them the Ownership role.
 * Have the new eboard members familiarize themselves with the runbook
 * Pass off the clubs office binder to the new president
 * Grant sudo access for the servers to the new Eboard